 Joey explains why the U.K. metal fans love metal more than the U.S. ones: “They’re more hungry because they have less to do with themselves here, so the music gets a higher priority.
 They’re definitely more messed-up at the gigs.
 Some of these kids don’t eat all day then they spend all their money on beer before raging and puking at the concert.
 English TV networks suck, so the live experience is everything for these fans.
 A brew of beer, barf and bands is the U.K. way!”

 The audience in Manchester was a bit hostile when Living Colour performed.
 Some of the punters were throwing things at them.
 To be fair, the sound mix was quite poor.
 The Newcastle audience were friendlier.
 The irony is that Newcastle is a lot more blue collar than Manchester, Liverpool or Birmingham.
-Heavy metal’s audience is primarily working-class.
-As such, racism is primarily a working-class problem.
+Racism is primarily a working-class problem, and heavy metal’s audience is primarily working-class, so you can see why there is more intolerance in the U.K.